Lajjun

-Named after an early Roman legion camp in Syria Palaestina province called "Legio", predating the village at that location, Lajjun's history of habitation spanned some 2,000 years.
+The initial settlement grew next to a Roman legion camp, known simply as "Legio", used by the Legio VI Ferrata, for which it provided services.
+Named after the camp, Lajjun's history of habitation spanned some 1,800 years, from the 2nd century during the Roman province of Syria Palaestina, to the 20th century.
 Under Abbasid rule it was the capital of a subdistrict, during Mamluk rule it served as an important station in the postal route, and during Ottoman rule it was the capital of a district that bore its name.
 After the collapse of the Ottoman Empire towards the end of World War I, Lajjun and all of Palestine was placed under the administration of the British Mandate.
-The village was depopulated during the 1948 Arab-Israeli War, when it was captured by Israel.
+The village was depopulated during the 1948 Arab–Israeli War, when it was captured by Israel.
 Most of its residents subsequently fled and settled in the nearby town of Umm al-Fahm.